Explore Azure SQL Database

 -

-Tip: Single database is the simplest and fastest to set up for this lab.
-The other options add settings you don’t need yet.
+Tip: A single SQL database is the simplest option to set up and is perfect for learning.
+The other options (such as Hyperscale, elastic pools, or managed instances) add features you don’t need yet.

 - Subscription: Select your Azure subscription.